elpop/ga_cli/README.md

             a single account for add to the key ring

     -export or -e
-            Create QR images for export:
+            Create QR images for export to Googla Authenticator App:

             ga_cli.pl -export

     -clear or -c
-            Delete the key ring, works with -import or -export options
+            Delete the key ring, works with -import or -export options.
+When use -import, Init the key ring an load new values.
+With -export, generate the QR images and delete the key ring.

     -verbose or -v
             Show progress when using -import or -export options